Shark Bay Koh Tao – Bay & Beach In Koh Tao, Thailand

 The name comes from the friendly black tip reef sharks that like to hang out here.
 This is a big bay that encompasses several beaches, resorts, and restaurants.

 It’s definitely worth a look!
-This guide will explain how you can get there, and everything you need to know before you go!
+This travel guide will explain how to get there, and everything you need to know before you go!

 Shark Bay Koh Tao